zephyrproject-rtos/zephyr/boards/riscv/tlsr9518adk80d/doc/index.rst

 -----------

 - Maximum 3 GPIO pins could be configured to generate interrupts simultaneously.
 All pins must be related to different ports and use different IRQ numbers.
-- DMA mode is not supported by Serial Port.
+- DMA mode is not supported by I2C, SPI and Serial Port.
 - UART hardware flow control is not implemented.
+- SPI Slave mode is not implemented.

 Default configuration and IOs
 =============================